Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Discussion and Future Work

 \section{Discussion and Future Work}

-We derived an optimal control formulation of pathwise filtering and developed an observation-conditioned neural SDE that induces the posterior path law.
+In this paper, we derive an optimal control formulation of pathwise filtering and develop an observation-conditioned neural SDE that induces the posterior path law.
 This provides an amortized approximation to the Bayesian posterior on trajectories.
-This is particularly attractive in settings when (i) the transition mechanism (drift and diffusion) is unknown or only partially specified, (ii) repeated assimilation across many sequences is required, and (iii) uncertainty quantification and computation of functionals over trajectories are required under possibly sparse observation.
-In summary, the conditional latent SDE framework we develop here offers a scalable, flexible alternative to traditional particle-based methods, with no knowledge required on the underlying model or the transition law.
-Once trained, the model supports fast inference for new observation sequences and enables principled uncertainty quantification.
+The conditional latent SDE framework offers several advantages over traditional particle-based methods, when (i) the transition mechanism (drift and diffusion) is unknown or only partially specified, (ii) repeated assimilation across many sequences is required, and (iii) uncertainty quantification and computation of functionals over trajectories are required under possibly sparse observation.
+Furthermore, the continuous‑time formulation helps the algorithm to deal with randomly missing observations during inference.
 In data assimilation language, the method here achieves both parameter and state estimation.
-Continuous‑time formulation makes it well-suited to settings with missing data or sparsely sampled observations.
 Rather than approximating the marginal posterior distribution with particle methods, here we approximate the prior by the generative model and correct the sample path by the optimal control solution developed upon Zakai equation \cite{zakai1969optimal}, alternatively, one can understand our method as learning the `posterior' SDE that induce the desired posterior path measure.
 This perspective opens up several promising directions for future work.

 First, the continuous-time formulations are naturally suited to missing or irregularly sampled data, but theoretical guarantee and modeling choices remain important.
 In the online setting, one may seek explicit stability or robustness statements (\cite{crisan2010approximate}) for the learned conditional kernel $y\mapsto \PP_\theta^y$.
 Second, the resulting system can be viewed as a McKean-Vlasov type, and one can study training and approximation via propagation-of-chaos or mean-field limits, with techniques in \cite{arous1999increasing, yang2023relative} for example.
 It would be valuable to quantify approximation errors in terms of statistical error from finite data and optimization error from the neural parameterization.